rosschapman/internetross/blog.md

 </style>

 ### “do” helper for emphasis in variable naming
+#### naming
 ##### 11/10/2019

 [REPOSTED FROM MEDIUM](https://medium.com/@internetross/positive-emphasis-in-variable-naming-34b12a9ca583)

-However you mental wrap the process of realizing virtual things (writing, accretion, rose gardening), there’s no question literary-ness does imprint at some point on IDE surfaces.
+However you mental wrap the process of realizing virtual things (writing, accretion, [rose gardening](#whats-in-a-name)), there’s no question literary-ness does imprint at some point on IDE surfaces.
 In my experience working in the higher stories of the tower (cloudgineering, we so high): up there with web pages, casually cast instructions inRuby and JavaScript, cascades in hierarchical CSS computer notation, and declarative document formatters (XML, HTML); up here you’re definitely notating control flows and arguments that require semblances to English lang.
 Arguments.
 Computer languages.

 The other day I surprised myself by forming an excited opinion during code review about what a variable should be called.
 I guess the time had done arrived; I had spent just enough time in Ember and client state management to become OCD about the signifiers being passed around.
 And so I found myself feeling incomplete when I read over a line of code announcing a state change event that facetChanged.
 I can’t totally explain it but this wording felt insufficient.
 I instinctively wanted more.
 Needed surge troops.
 Something like…facetDidChange.